-This is a question I’ve thought a lot about almost since the very beginning of Startup Poker 2.0 more than eight years ago.
-I have heard it from many, many women.
+This is a question I have heard from many women and one that I’ve thought a lot about almost since the very beginning of Startup Poker 2.0 back in 2006.

-In the early days, there were an average of zero women at Poker 2.0 events.
-According to a report by the Kaufman Foundation, somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
-So it’s not a huge surprise that I just hadn’t met many women way back in 2006 when when the Seattle tech community was less connected and I was less active in the community.
+According to a recent report by the Kaufman Foundation (this post was originally published in 2014), somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
+So it’s not a huge surprise that I hadn’t met many women founders yet way back in 2006 when when the Seattle tech community was less connected and I was only just beginning to become active in the community.

 Over the past six years or so I’ve met many women founders and many of them are now fans of Poker 2.0.
 We’ve also had many women place in the money and several in the top spot.
 I’m delighted by this but also disappointed because there is still a dearth of women regulars.
 But for the record, most Poker 2.0 events these days have at least some women in attendance… and they win!
 In fact, per capita, they win more often than the men do!
-See pics below for proof.
+I ran the numbers and you can see pics below for evidence.

 Experienced founders understand the difficulties of building a startup better than just about anyone (experienced investors are a great resource as well.)
 As such, they are in a position to offer help that others just aren’t.
 Not only do they understand the problems better, many have also developed powerful networks of their own that they can bring to bear on your behalf.

 Experienced founders are also willing to offer that help in a way that others are not.
 They struggled themselves and they got help; the good ones want to give back by helping others.